Skip to main content

 2. Show the guest-facing tasks that really carry weight

-Do not rely on vague phrases like customer service or helping guests.
-Focus on the tasks that matter in hiring: check-in support, reservations, table service, bookings, POS use, payment handling, complaint resolution, shift setup, and guest communication.
+Avoid vague phrases like “customer service” or “helped guests.”
+Instead, focus on tasks that matter to hiring managers: check-in support, reservations, table service, bookings, POS use, payment processing, complaint resolution, shift setup, and guest communication.

 See What to prioritize